The NESA Board

 NESA Board members

-Peter Shergold
+NESA Board member Peter Shergold

 Chair

 BA, MA, PhD, Hon.
-Litt.D
+Litt.D (UNSW), Hon.
+Litt.D (UWS)

-Peter is an Australian academic, company director, and former public servant.
+Peter Shergold is an Australian academic, company director, and former public servant.
 He has chaired recent Government reviews into education.

-• the Chancellor of Western Sydney University
+• Chancellor of Western Sydney University

 Board member